Save $250 per traveler if we receive your deposit by April 15

 - VIP Access to Art Galleries & Visits to Cuban Artists’ Homes

 - Supports Our Work!
-(A Portion of Your Travel Fee is Tax-Deductible)
+(A Portion of Your Travel Fee May Be Tax-Deductible as a Charitable Contribution)

 Our journey will explore some of Cuba’s most culturally vibrant cities – Havana and Trinidad – passing among the country’s pristine natural ecosystems.
 We’ll also visit the Bay of Pigs and Cuba’s lesser known Isle of Youth, a place of beauty, history and mystery.
 We will also engage with Cuban scientists, artists and community members to explore how Cuba is changing.